 If you are interested in a textbook as a supplemental recourse, the following textbooks may be useful.
-I have the first two which you can "check out" from me for a limited time, and the library should have all three.
+I have the first two and the fourth book, which you can "check out" from me for a limited time.
+The library should have all three.

 - Andrew Carnie.
 2012.
 Syntax: A Generative Introduction.
 Wiley-Blackwell Publishers. - Dominque Sportiche, et. al. 2013.
 An Introduction to Syntactic Analysis and Theory.
 Wiley-Blackwell Publishers. - Liliane Haegeman.
 1994.
 Introduction to Government & Binding Theory.
-Blackwell Publishers.
+Blackwell Publishers. - David Adger.
+2003.
+Core Syntax: A Minimalist Approach.
+Oxford.
+(Also downloadable)